-Activities to do with kids
+Cheap Activities to do With Kids

 Look online thru the city you live in and they will usually have a list of trails or nature preserves (like this one) you can enjoy for free or for just a few dollars a person.

-Now before your kids are out of School stock up on all the snacks, water and already made sandwiches so you’re ready for the 10 or more days ahead……here’s a list of what you need for our 10 days of frugal fun so you can stock up at Walmart.
+First stock up on all the snacks, water, and already made sandwiches so you’re ready for the 10 or more days ahead.
+Here’s a list of what you need for our 10 days of frugal fun so you can stock up at the store.

 - Smucker’s ® Uncrutables® (I’m all about easy and these are PERFECT for on the go days)